snusbase/docs.snusbase.com/README.md

 - **`/data/search`**: 2,048 requests every 12 hours.
 - **All other endpoints**: 512 requests per minute.

 If you exceed these limits, you'll receive a **429 Too Many Requests** response.
-The response headers include information about your remaining quota and reset time via `X-RateLimit`, `X-RateLimit-Remaining`, and `X-RateLimit-Reset`.
+The response headers include information about your remaining quota and reset time via `X-Rate-Limit`, `X-Rate-Limit-Remaining`, and `X-Rate-Limit-Reset`.
 These limits are subject to change, so it's advisable to implement these headers in your application logic.

 ## Important Information